How To Write A Good Podcast Script

 Maintain a conversational tone.

 When recording, it’s important to maintain a conversational tone.
+The best way to achieve this?
 Start by maintaining that conversational tone in your script.
-Write your topics, bullet points, or word-for-word script just as you would say it in a recording – as if you were speaking to a friend.
-This will help maintain flow in your episode.
+Write your topics, bullet points, or word-for-word script just as you would say it in a recording.
+Basically, think of a script as if you were speaking to a friend!

 Use bullet points.

 Podcasting is all about the delivery of information.
-To help you deliver information to your audience in the best way possible, add notes along your script where you want to remember to show emphasis, to elaborate on a specific point, to show an image or video, to play a musical jingle or sound effect, and so on.
+To help you deliver information to your audience in the best way possible, add notes along your script.
+Most importantly, add them where you want to show emphasis, elaborate on a specific point, show an image or video, to play a musical jingle or sound effect, and so on.
 These delivery notes will serve as little reminders throughout your recording and help your episode maintain a good flow.

 Leave room for flexibility.

-Don’t be afraid to set the scene and really spell it out for your listeners.
+Don’t be afraid to set the scene and really spell it out for your listeners—this helps your podcast get more downloads!
 The better you can set the scene, the more involved your listeners will feel.
 Practice using descriptive language, especially in your script, to make sure your listeners feel like they are right there with you.

 Be your natural self.

 When it comes to writing a script, the more authentic you are now, the more your true personality will shine through in your recording.
-Always remember to try to sound natural, to sound like yourself – that’s what listeners love the most.
+Always remember to try to sound like yourself—that’s what listeners love the most.

 Include your call-to-action(s).